komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Guanghua Digital Plaza

 After lunch, we walked to [Guanghua Digital Plaza](https://goo.gl/maps/oQAPWQDvhHMpG9Ds5), which is both one specific building but also a term to describe the area which has several other malls as well as a neighborhood of various electronic stores.
-This is like a little mini Akihabara.
+It's like a mini Akihabara.
 It's pretty cool for nerds but if you're on a trip with mixed nerds and non nerds, you can send the non-nerds to the newly opened [DON DON DONKI](https://goo.gl/maps/M1SJZaM9Z5UDufBU9), a Japanese everything-market that's absolutely insane, a "you gotta see it to believe it" kind of place.
 Really though the whole area is cool no matter your inclinations.

 ### Lantern Festival at Sun Yat Sen